vythaor/vythaor/README.md

 ## Hi there 👋
 ## 👋 About Me
 🌟 Hi there!
-I'm Sherry, a **UX/UI designer & Vue.js developer** passionate about building intuitive, visually appealing applications.
+I'm Sherry, a **UX/UI designer** passionate about building intuitive, visually appealing applications.

 🎨 **UX/UI Design** – I create seamless user experiences that blend functionality with aesthetics.
 🖥️ **Front-end Development** – I bring designs to life using Vue.js, Nuxt.js, TailwindCSS, and more.